joe-taylor/postgres-jupyter-environment/README.md

     docker-compose up

-After inputing the above in your terminal of choice, jupyter lab will be running on port 8888.
-Through jupyter lab, you may use the sqlalchemy library to connect to postgres, which is available in the docker internal network with the hostname "postgres".
+After entering the above in your terminal of choice, Jupyter Lab will start listening on port 8888.
+Visit http://localhost:8888, and in a new notebook, use the sqlalchemy library to connect to postgres.
+Postgres is available in the docker-compose created private network (which your notebook has access to) using the hostname "postgres".
+See example notebook for more details.

 The postgres database starts off empty.
 See below for instructions on how to populate it with data from a postgres dump.